google-deepmind/mujoco/doc/python.rst

 includes a reimplementation of the ``PyMJCF`` example in the ``dm_control`` `tutorial notebook <https://github.com/google-deepmind/dm_control/blob/main/dm_control/mjcf/tutorial.ipynb>`__.

-``PyMJCF`` provides a notion of "binding", giving access to :ref:`mjModel` and :ref:`mjData` values via the constructing elements.
-In the native API, this is done with object ids.
+``PyMJCF`` provides a notion of "binding", giving access to :ref:`mjModel` and :ref:`mjData` values via a helper class.
+In the native API, the helper class is not needed, so it is possible to directly bind an ``mjs`` object to :ref:`mjModel` and :ref:`mjData`.
+This requires the objects to have a non-empty name.
 For example, say we have multiple geoms containing the string "torso" in their name.
 We want to get their Cartesian positions in the XY plane from ``mjData``.
-This can be done as
+This can be done as follows:
-follows:

 .. code-block:: python

-   torsos = [geom.id for geom in spec.geoms if 'torso' in geom.name]
+   torsos = [data.bind(geom) for geom in spec.geoms if 'torso' in geom.name]
-   pos_x = data.geom_xpos[torsos, 0]
+   pos_x = [torso.xpos[0] for torso in torsos]
-   pos_y = data.geom_xpos[torsos, 1]
+   pos_y = [torso.xpos[1] for torso in torsos]

 Notes
 -----